 “Something seems different…it’s thicker than usual, the taste is somewhat…. ”

 The voice cuts short his grumbling, “You must have drawn the ladle from the bottom where all the parupu has settled, that’s why it’s thick.
 Don’t make such a fuss for such a small thing!”

 She steps forward and slowly ladles out the topmost, clear layer of the rasam into his plate.
 He finishes eating in silence and goes out for his customary after-dinner walk.
 She steps into the kitchen where the owner of the elderly female voice grins conspiratorially at her.
 She smiles shakily and mouths a thank you to her savior.

 Over that First Rasam, prepared erroneously with kadalai paruppu (channa dal) instead of thuvaram paruppu (toor dal), mother-in-law and daughter-in-law forge the first of many bonds for life!

 ————-End of story by Anusuya——–

 Anusuya has beautifully conveyed a thoughtful message about bonding between a new daughter-in-law and mother-in-law, centered around ‘Rasam’.
 Therefore, reinforcing the fact that ‘food binds people’.

-Couple with rice, one of the most common accompaniment for lunch and/or dinner in most South Indian households is the humble rasam.
+Coupled with rice, one of the most common accompaniment for lunch and/or dinner in most South Indian households is the humble rasam.
 This thin stew could be referred as a cousin of Sambhar.
-However, it is simpler and vegetables are not added to this stew.
-I have earlier, posted the recipe for sambhar in one of my blog posts: http://www.tangytales.com/recipe/the-most-popular-and-traditional-lentil-stew-sambhar-recipe/
+However, it is simpler and vegetables are not added to this stew, except for tomatoes and drumsticks.
+I have earlier, posted the recipe for sambhar in my earlier blog posts.

-And would like to share the recipe for fiery, home blended rasam powder.
-My mother prepares a much simpler version of this podi, which I will share shortly on this blog.
+And would like to share the recipe for fiery, home blended rasam powder (masala) My mother prepares a much simpler version of this podi, which I will share shortly on this blog.